apacheignite/documentation/marshalling/binary-marshaller.md

 [block:api-header]
 {
   "type": "basic",
-  "title": "Changing Default Binary Equals and Hash Code Behavior" }
+  "title": "Handling Hash Code Generation and Equals Execution" }
 [/block]
 Starting with Ignite 1.8, there's a way to explicitly specify the way to compute hash code for a binary object and corresponding equality comparison logic - to free yourself from need to specify hash codes for builder explicitly, or to bypass drawbacks of default behavior mentioned in the balloon in above section [BinaryObject Equality](#binaryobject-equality).